tobberacing/ButtonKit/README.md

 Each style supports five different layouts for different purposes.
 Two for additional detail, one with an icon and a spinner state.

 View the Sketch symbols either as a complete package, or as a starting point.
 It’s up to you guys.
-Since the developer gets all the source code, any tweaks you make to the designs will be easy to implement into code.
+Since the developer gets all the source code, any tweaks you make to the designs will be pretty easy to implement in code.

 Download the Sketch file to get started.